 The Dangers Of Codeine

-Though codeine is less potent than fellow opiates like oxycodone, the two substances share similar effects when taken in high enough doses.
-This is because codeine has a chemical structure which is very similar to stronger drugs such as morphine and hydrocodone and causes similar reactions in the body.
-The side effects of codeine may present themselves as early as the first use and may become worse over time.
-If you think someone you love is abusing codeine, get in touch with us for help.
+Though Codeine is less potent than fellow Opiates like Oxycodone, the 2 substances share similar effects when taken in high enough doses.
+This is because Codeine has a chemical structure which is very similar to stronger drugs such as Morphine and Hydrocodone and causes similar reactions in the body.
+The side effects of Codeine may present themselves as early as the first use and may become worse over time.
+If you think someone you love is abusing Codeine, contact a treatment provider today.

 People commonly experiment with Codeine because of the misconception that it’s relatively harmless.